Why You Should Consider Gray in Your Kitchen Design

 CliqStudios Designer Paint Collection

 Our CliqStudios Designer Paint Collection includes three grays, pictured above.
 The light gray on the left, Urban Stone, is rich with soft earth tones.
-The mid-tone gray in the center is Harbor, a cool blue hue often associated with classic Cape Cod decor.
+The mid-tone gray in the center is Harbor, a cool blue hue often associated with timeless Cape Cod decor.
 And on the right you see deep-toned, red-hued Studio Gray.

 The images on your computer screen are, of course, only approximations of the actual colors.
 An important early step in planning a new kitchen is to order free samples to try out in your home.

 When you have chosen a gray as the base for your kitchen design, stay in that family.
 Continue the same shade when selecting cabinets, a countertop, back-splash and flooring.
 Don’t forget to continue the color family through adjacent living and dining areas.
 It is extremely important to have a full set of material samples in your space throughout the day.
 That way you can see the colors in various natural lighting.

 If your design combines gray with another color, use the darker color for base cabinets or in a center island.
 This creates a transition between kitchen and living spaces.
 Also, using a marble or granite counter with tones from both cabinet colors, tie the design together.

 The transitional kitchen above introduces an industrial-chic element in the island pendants.
 The look is also carried through the butcher block countertop, bar stools, and sliding reclaimed wood door.
 Note how the backsplash and stainless range hood connect the Linen perimeter cabinets to the gray island.
 The industrial effect is softened with a traditional look.
 This is achieved by glass-door cabinets and deep crown molding on the room’s perimeter.